Exceptional set estimates in finite fields: Proof of Theorem

 To complete the proof, it remains to prove the following lemma. \begin{lemma} \end{lemma}

-\begin{proof} Let $\xi_0$ be the point in $\mathbb{F}_p^n - \{0\}$ such that
+\begin{proof} Let $\xi_0$ be the point in $\Fq^n - \{0\}$ such that

 We know that such a $\xi_0$ exists since there are only finitely many $\xi$.
 Let $\ell$ be the line passing through $0$ and $\xi_0$, and let $H=\ell^*$ which is a hyperplane.
-We should view $\ell$ as a line in $(\Fp^n)^*$, and view $H$ as a hyperplane in $\Fp^n$.
+We should view $\ell$ as a line in the frequency space, and view $H$ as a hyperplane in the physical space.
 Define the set

 By \eqref{M}, $\#\Theta=M$.